-Based on the reporting format annexed to decision I/8 and II/10
+Based on the reporting format annexed to decisions I/8, II/10 and IV/4

 1. Provide brief information on the process by which this report has been prepared, including information on which types of public authorities were consulted or contributed to its preparation, on how the public was consulted and how the outcome of the public consultation was taken into account and on the material, which was used as a basis for preparing the report.